renovate-bot/GoogleCloudPlatform-_-go-storage-fio-engine-demo/README.md

 For more details on arguments, see the `fio` documentation.

+## Buffered and direct IO behavior

+The behavior of the engine differs based on whether direct IO is enabled (e.g., by using `--direct=1`).

+### Without direct IO (`--direct=0`):

+*   **Writes:** Write operations are buffered.
+Writes are flushed periodically.
+    The reported latency measures the time to buffer the data, which may include a flush if the buffer was full.
+*   **Reads:** Each file on each thread uses a single read stream for all operations.
+The reported latency measures the read operation on the existing stream.

+### With direct IO (`--direct=1`):

+*   **Writes:** Write operations are flushed immediately.
+The reported latency measures both the write and the flush.
+*   **Reads:** A new read stream is established for every read operation.
+The reported latency measures setting up the stream, performing the read, and closing the stream.

 ## Known issues

 This engine only works in threaded mode.
 The Go runtime has threads, and is